CharlesDDNoble/ObservaStack/docs/config-system.md

 ### Students Must Take Action

 Watching dashboards is passive learning.
-Real incident response requires action:
+Real incident response requires action: see latency spike, check metrics, form hypothesis, make a change, observe if it helped, repeat until fixed.
-- See latency spike
-- Check metrics, form hypothesis
-- Make a change (add workers, enable caching, rollback config)
-- Observe if it helped
-- Repeat until fixed

 Without the ability to change config, students can't practice this loop.
 With it, they learn by doing.

 ### Changes Must Be Visible

 When metrics spike, the first question is: "What changed?"
 Version labels answer this immediately:

 ```
 latency{version="1.0"} = 100ms  (before)
 latency{version="1.1"} = 8s     (after)